 She is a graduate of the University of Chicago and Stanford Law School, which she attended after seeing the effects of the foreclosure crisis on her hometown of Cleveland, Ohio.
 She narrowed her interest to student loan law when she saw the difficulties she and her classmates encountered in managing their own debt.

-She researched student loans from an academic angle, writing about alternative loan structures that could allow for discharge of federal student loans in bankruptcy.
+In 2014 she published her first article on student loan and bankruptcy issues.
 In 2015 she helped design and implement a student loan calculator available in the iOS App Store.
 She has worked on consumer and student loan cases at Patterson Belknap Webb & Tyler LLC and the Legal Aid Society of Cleveland.
 Rebecca was a federal clerk for Judge James Gwin in the Northern District of Ohio from 2015-2016.

 Rebecca is admitted to practice law in Ohio, the District of Columbia, the Northern District of Ohio, the Southern District of New York and the Sixth Circuit.